woss/fork-flyimg/README.md

 There are some easy to setup server configurations in the `config/parameters.yml` file, you can see the full list of options and server configurations in the **[Application Options Document](docs/application-options.md)**

-## Security: Restricting Source Domains:
+## Security: Restricting Source Domains

 Restricted domains disabled by default.
 This means that you can fetch a resource from any URL.
 To enable the domain restriction, change in config/parameters.yml